caseymcgon/NFLPlayoffFantasyFootball/README.md

 To do that, I webscraped ESPN's scoring summaries of each playoff game to calculate fantasy scores for each player in those games.

-That script also combined all players and points on a (fantasy) roster into 1 dataFrame so we could see which of our participants was leading at any given point in the playoffs.
+That script also combined all players and points on a (fantasy) roster into 1 dataFrame so we could see which of the participants in our league was leading at any given point in the playoffs.

 Ultimately, the original notebook exported the tables it created to Excel (in order to share the information in a familiar and legible format).

+In the ensuing years, the scope of the project has grown in accordance with my own technical development.
+The project has been a source of introspection & learning as I  return to this project every 11 months, critique what I built in the past, and improve upon it.
+These days, the project is less concerned with 'webscraping & pandas'; I'm more focused on system design, data pipelining, and UI design.

-In the ensuing years, the scope of the project has grown.
-I now have a web app (streamlit) that handles Storing user Rosters via the Google Sheets API, Updating Weekly Scoring via the sportsdata.io API, and sharing results with our friends involved in this years' competition.
+I now have a web app (via streamlit) that handles storing user Rosters via the Google Sheets API, updates Weekly Scoring & Standings via the sportsdata.io API, and provides an interface for sharing results with our friends involved in each years' competition.

 # Reproduction